2025 Conference on Robot

 General Announcement

-- The tour programs are exclusively for participants of CoRL 2025.
+- The Tour programs are exclusively available to CoRL 2025 participants.

 - All tours include entrance fees as specified in the itinerary and will be conducted with the service of an English-speaking guide.

-- Pick-up & Drop-off Point: West Gate, Coex
+- Pick-up & Drop-off Location: To be announced.

 Cancellation Policy